bijanvakili/pyunqlite/README.md

 ## Testing Notes

+The project has been tested on the following platforms:

-Development and testing has so far taken place only on Ubuntu Linux v12.04 LTS
+* Ubuntu Linux v12.04 LTS 64-bit
+* Mac OS X Mountain Lion 10.8